6. Masculinity: Gender & Care

 Welcome to Week 6 of Transforming Lives through Care.
 This is part of a course in the Anthropology of Care at La Trobe University.

 We see in this subject how care work is often feminised.
 What happens when men become involved in care work?
-How does it impact their the sense of being masculine?
+How does it impact their sense of being masculine?
 How does it impact the care that they give?

 🎯 Learning Goals